What is Ptosis?

 • Repeated head tilting to overcome the visual obstruction

-Pathological causes of droopy eyelids are as follows:
+Pathological causes of Ptosis are as follows:

 • Muscle weakening or nerve dysfunction affecting the eyelid muscles